Trần Ngọc Châu: Đà Nẵng: Buddhist crisis

 In the meantime, the Diệm regime in early 1963 issued an order banning display of all non-state flags throughout South Vietnam.
 By its timing the order would first apply to the Buddhist flag during the celebration of Buddha's Birthday (Le Phát Dan) in May.
-Châu and many Buddhists were "outraged" and he called the President's office.
+Châu and many Buddhists were outraged and he called the President's office.
 Diệm's family was Catholic.
-Châu held not Diệm himself, but his influential brothers, responsible for the regime's "oppressive policies toward Buddhists".
+Châu held not Diệm himself, but his influential brothers, responsible for the regime's oppressive policies toward Buddhists.
 The next morning a small plane arrived in Kiến Hòa Province to take Châu to Saigon to meet with Diệm.
 After discussion, Diệm in effect gave Châu complete discretion as province chief in Kiến Hòa.
 But soon in Huế, violence erupted: nine Buddhists were killed.
 Then "fiery suicides" by Buddhist monks made headlines and stirred the Vietnamese.

 Diệm then quite abruptly appointed Châu mayor of the large city of Đà Nẵng near Huế.
 At the time Da Nang had also entered a severe civil crisis involving an intense, local conflict between Buddhists and Catholics.
 These emergencies were a seminal part of what became the nationwide Buddhist crisis.
 From Diệm's instructions, Châu understood that as mayor he would have "complete authority to do what [he] thought was right".
 During the troubles in Da Nang, Châu met with Diệm in Saigon nearly every week.

 Arriving in Da Nang, Châu consulted separately first with the Buddhist monks, and then later with units of the army stationed in Da Nang (most of whose soldiers Châu describes as Catholics originally from northern Vietnam and anti-Buddhist).
-A Buddhist elder who arrived from Huế (Châu's hometown, about 100 km. north of Da Nang) endorsed Châu to his co-religionists as a loyal Buddhist.
+A Buddhist elder who arrived from Huế endorsed Châu to his co-religionists as a loyal Buddhist.
 As Da Nang mayor he ordered the release of Buddhists held in detention by the army.
-When an army colonel refused to obey Châu, he called President Diệm who quickly replaced the rebellious colonel.
-"The city returned to near-normal."
+When an army colonel refused to obey Châu, he called Diệm who quickly replaced the rebellious colonel.

-Yet that August, instigated by Diệm's brother Nhu, armed forces of the Saigon regime conducted the infamous pagoda raids throughout Vietnam, which left many Buddhist monks in jail.
+Yet that August, instigated by Diệm's brother Nhu, armed forces of the regime conducted the pagoda raids throughout Vietnam, which left many Buddhist monks in jail.
 In Da Nang, Châu rescued an elderly monk from police custody.
 Then Châu met with hostile Buddhists in a "stormy session".
 The Buddhist wanted to stage a large demonstration in Da Nang, to which Châu agreed, but he got a fixed route, security, and assurances.
 During the parade, however, the Catholic Cathedral in Da Nang was stoned.
 Châu met with protesting Vietnamese Catholics, especially with Father An.
-He reminded them that "Diệm, a devout Catholic" had appointed him mayor of Da Nang.
-Accordingly, it was his duty to "be fair to everyone" and to favor no one.
-"Passions subsided gradually on all sides, and relative calm returned to the city" of Da Nang by late October.
+He reminded them that Diệm had appointed him mayor of Da Nang.
+Accordingly, it was his duty to be fair and to favor no one.
+Passions subsided gradually, and relative calm had returned to Da Nang by late October.